Vespers Series III

 The third series in the Vespers collection combines living and non-living materials into hybrids.
 The body of research underlying this series involves novel tools and techniques that enable tight integration between, and control of, designed and biologically derived properties.

 In this series, we integrate computational design with additive manufacturing and synthetic biology to digitally fabricate objects that direct living microorganisms to produce pigments that emulate the colors of the first series of the collection.

 We leverage 3D printable bioactive materials to spatially template the biological response of living microorganisms.
 Thus, computational and digital fabrication tools are customized to direct the growth and expression of biological microorganisms contained within the mask.

-The Vespers project was developed by The Mediated Matter Group at the MIT Media Lab.
+The Vespers project was developed by The Mediated Matter Group at the MIT Media Lab in collaboration with Stratasys.
 Researchers include: Christoph Bader, Rachel Soo Hoo Smith, Dominik Kolb, Sunanda Sharma and Prof. Neri Oxman (Funding Director)